forsys-sp/patchmax/README.md

 Patchmax is a computational module designed to explore spatially explicit landscape treatment projects.
-The package can be used to prioritize treatment locations on relatively small landscapes (project level implementation, 1,000 ha) to large landscapes (national forest to multi-regional planning efforts, 1 million ha).
+The package can be used to prioritize treatment locations on relatively small landscapes (project level implementation, 1,000 ha) to large landscapes (national forests to multi-regional planning efforts, 1 million ha).
 Although patchmax was originally designed for hazardous fuel treatment planning in forested systems, it can be applied to fiber production, habitat restoration, and other resource management problems.
-Patchmax utilizes breadth-first search in the igraph package to sequence stands within the projects.
-To improve efficiency, the application employs graph theory algorithms combined with binary searches while running on a parallel computing platform.
+Patchmax utilizes Djistra’s algorithm to sequence stands within the projects based on both adjacency and distance, which is modified according to the model parameters.

 Dependences: R (\>= 4.0.3) and packages (igraph, data.table, sf,
 doParallel, parallel, spdep, pbapply)